elysemontano/elyse-lecture-notes/js-intro/functions.md

 ```

 #### Pseudo Code
 As the code we are creating gets more complex, more work is required to break down the problem.
 Pseudo coding is the term for writing process notes in plain English.
-When pseudo coding functions it is important to think about the inputs and outputs.
+When pseudo coding functions it is important to think about the inputs and outputs and the steps in between to get to that output.
 - Build out a function that takes a coffeeType and a size and returns a statement with the appropriate price
 - Functions have to return something
 - Only one output in an conditional statement will ever be executed